Iaura-w/InstrumentFinder/README.md

 - Classification of instruments including piano, violin, acoustic guitar, and cello
 - Display of classification results with probabilities for each instrument
 - History of recently uploaded files and server responses
-- Stop button to interrupt file uploading
+- Cancel button to interrupt file uploading

 ## Technologies Used
 ### Application